HIS 4610 Social Responsibility in Malaysia & Thailand

 Student must be in good standing with the Office of Community Standards by time of travel.

-The program fee includes international round trip travel between Boston and Thailand (BKK) and Kuala Lumpur (KUL).
+The program fee includes group round trip travel between Boston and Thailand (BKK) and Kuala Lumpur (KUL) AND between these two cities.

 Arrival Airport Code: BKK